Do Go On - 234 - Andrew Thornton and the Cocaine Bear

 So that's a possibility.

-You're in the plane.
+You're in the plane?

-If that is what happens, can you please still tell people it was a scarred RV?
+can you please still tell people

-Fools out, it comes out.
+Falls out, it comes out.

-These little planes are the propeller.
+These little planes of the propeller at the front

 You're flinging around.